-If you are planning a road trip up the east coast, you are in luck; we have listed these beaches are in order from the NSW border to Cape Tribulation.
-They have been chosen for the natural beauty and holiday appeal.
+If you are planning a road trip up the east coast, you are in luck; we have listed these beaches in order from the NSW border to Cape Tribulation.
+They have been chosen for their natural beauty and holiday appeal.

 Currumbin Beach Gold Coast

 Currumbin Beach is a picturesque and peaceful beach in the south of Queensland, just above the border with New South Wales.
 The Gold Coast region offers many great things to do and see, but Currumbin Beach is a quieter option than the heaving tourist centres like Surfers Paradise.